Harvey Howard: Post playing

 Harvey returned to Australia on a permanent basis, and now works full-time for the Western Suburbs Magpies DRLFC as Development officer, in charge of the junior grades of football, as well as the Junior Magpies development teams.

 Howard was appointed Hull Kingston Rovers' first team coach in late 2004.
-Howard was dismissed shortly before the Northern Rail Cup Final, which the Hull Kingston Roverswent on to win 18-16 over Castleford Tigers, with the Hull Kingston Rovers utilising the temporary player-coaching abilities of James Webster.
+Howard was dismissed shortly before the Northern Rail Cup Final, which the Hull Kingston Rovers went on to win 18-16 over Castleford Tigers, with the Hull Kingston Rovers utilising the temporary player-coaching abilities of James Webster.
 Permanently taking over from Howard was the former Toulouse coach, Justin Morgan.